Easy recipe for baked boneless skinless chicken thighs in cast iron skillet.

 TIP: Always keep chicken stock in your fridge or pantry.
 If you do not deglaze with beer/wine you can always use it instead.
 It also infuses couscous, quinoa and rice with savory goodness.

-- Simmer.
-Place the skillet back on the burner and return the chicken thighs.
+Simmer.
+Place the skillet back on the burner and return the chicken thighs along with any collected juices.
 Add the rest of the beer (or white wine), then the chicken stock & bring to simmer.
 It will smell amazing.

-- Finish.
-Transfer the skillet to the oven to finish cooking or simply leave it on the stove, partially covered with a lid.
+Finish.
+Transfer the skillet to the oven to bake and finish cooking or simply leave it on the stove, partially covered with a lid.

 NOTE: Boneless skinless chicken thighs are food safe at 165 F internal temperature.
 Always use a meat thermometer inserted in the very center of the largest piece to measure the temperature.That being said, if you cook them a bit longer they will not be dry.
 Typically when we are ready to proclaim ours done the temperature is already 180-190 F.